Bhupesh-V/Bhupesh-V.github.io/_posts/2025-12-14-my-first-loop.md

 ## The Beginnings

-Once I got my hands on my first computer (an Intel [Pentium 4](https://en.wikipedia.org/wiki/Pentium_4) machine with XP), sometime around 9th grade, my days were filled with being overwhelmed by looking at Microsoft [Visual Basic 6.0](https://en.wikipedia.org/wiki/Visual_Basic_(classic)) and being excited about writing HTML pages.
+Once I got my hands on my first computer (an Intel [Pentium 4](https://en.wikipedia.org/wiki/Pentium_4) machine with XP and 1.5 gigs of RAM), sometime around 9th grade, my days were filled with being overwhelmed by looking at Microsoft [Visual Basic 6.0](https://en.wikipedia.org/wiki/Visual_Basic_(classic)) and being excited about writing HTML pages.
 The rest of my free time I spent on online games, browsing _Miniclip_ for hours (remember when Flash was still alive?).
 I started tinkering with Windows XP, messing around with the Windows registry—changing start button colors, adding images to the right-click context menu, and more.
 Needless to say, that stuff was addictive, and I could spend hours doing it without feeling any burnout.

 > My favorite game to this day is the [_Zombotron_](https://zombotron.fandom.com/wiki/Zombotronipedia) series.
 I still [play it](https://www.friv.com/z/games/zombotron/game.html) sometimes!